jakobzhao/wc/chapters/ch01/readme.md

 > **Note:** The web was born in a particle physics laboratory (CERN) in Geneva, Switzerland, in 1989.
 There a computer specialist named Tim Berners-Lee first proposed a system of information management that used a “hypertext” process to link related documents over a network.
 He and his partner, Robert Cailliau, created a prototype and released it for review.
 For the first several years, web pages were text-only.
 It’s difficult to believe that in 1992, the world had only about 50 web servers, total.
 The real boost to the web’s popularity came in 1992 when the first graphical browser (NCSA Mosaic) was introduced, and the web broke out of the realm of scientific research into mass media.
 The ongoing development of web technologies is overseen by the World Wide Web Consortium (W3C).

-## IP Addresses
+## IP Addresses and Ports

+### IP addresses
-An Internet Protocol address (IP address) is a numerical label assigned to each device connected to a computer network that uses the Internet Protocol for communication.[1][2]
+An Internet Protocol address (IP address) is a numerical label assigned to each device connected to a computer network that uses the Internet Protocol for communication.
 An IP address serves two principal functions: host or network interface identification and location addressing.

-Internet Protocol version 4 (IPv4) defines an IP address as a 32-bit number.[2]
-However, because of the growth of the Internet and the depletion of available IPv4 addresses, a new version of IP (IPv6), using 128 bits for the IP address, was developed in 1995,[3] and standardized in December 1998.[4]
-In July 2017, a final definition of the protocol was published.[5]
+Internet Protocol version 4 (IPv4) defines an IP address as a 32-bit number.
+However, because of the growth of the Internet and the depletion of available IPv4 addresses, a new version of IP (IPv6), using 128 bits for the IP address, was developed in 1995, and standardized in December 1998.
+In July 2017, a final definition of the protocol was published.
 IPv6 deployment has been ongoing since the mid-2000s.

-IP addresses are usually written and displayed in human-readable notations, such as 172.16.254.1 in IPv4, and `2001:db8:0:1234:0:567:8:1` in IPv6.
+IP addresses are usually written and displayed in human-readable notations, such as `172.16.254.1` in IPv4, and `2001:db8:0:1234:0:567:8:1` in IPv6.
 The size of the routing prefix of the address is designated in CIDR notation by suffixing the address with the number of significant bits, e.g., 192.168.1.15/24, which is equivalent to the historically used subnet mask 255.255.255.0.

+### Ports

+A computer port is a type of electronic, software- or programming-related docking point through which information flows from a program on your computer or to your computer from the Internet or another computer in a network.
+(A network, by the way, is a series of computers that are physically or electronically linked.)

+In computer terms, a computer or a program connects to somewhere or something else on the Internet via a port.
+Port numbers and the user's IP address combine into the "who does what" information kept by every Internet Service Provider.

+Ports are numbered for consistency and programming.
+The most commonly used and best known ports are those numbered 0 to 1023 dedicated for Internet use, but they can extend far higher for specialized purposes.
+Each port set or range is assigned specialized jobs or functions, and that's generally all they do.
+Usually, all identical system services or functions use the same port numbers on the receiving servers.

+For example, all computers accessing or requesting Quote of the Day will always use port 17, because that port is officially reserved for that purpose, and only requests for that service use port 17.
+Outgoing information is channeled through a different or private port, keeping the "incoming line" open for others.
+Email received on a local computer generally uses a TCP port 25.
+File Transport Protocol or FTP uses port 21, to name only a few port assignments.

-### Port Range Groups
+#### Range Groups

-0 to 1023 - Well known port numbers.
+`0 to 1023` - Well known port numbers.
 Only special companies like Apple QuickTime, MSN, SQL Services, Gopher Services and other prominent services have these port numbers.

-1024 to 49151 - Registered ports; meaning they can be registered to specific protocols by software corporations.
+`1024 to 49151` - Registered ports; meaning they can be registered to specific protocols by software corporations.

-49152 to 65536 - Dynamic or private ports; meaning that they can be used by just about anybody.
+`49152 to 65536` - Dynamic or private ports; meaning that they can be used by just about anybody.

 ## Protocols: